 LECTURE SERIESWHAT ECONOMISTS REALLY DOOCTOBER 2022 - MAY 2023

 WHAT ECONOMISTS REALLY DO

 On topics ranging from the climate crisis to labour market discrimination, Oxford economists are working with governments and businesses around the world to improve policy and make the economy work better for everyone.
-Find out how economics can be used to shed light on some of the biggest issues facing society today in this successful public webinar series, returning for a new series in October 2022.
+Find out how economics can be used to shed light on some of the biggest issues facing society today in this successful public webinar series.

 ECON 101 – DATA ECONOMY